-- 10:15 AM – Livestream online worship service starts on our homepage
+- 9:00 AM – First worship service in-person in our church sanctuary

 Coming to a new church for the first time can make you nervous, can’t it?
 You’re not sure where to park, where the drinking fountain is, or what kind of people you’ll meet.

 The good news is, we know how you feel!

 Each of us had first-time jitters when we first came here, too.
 So here is a description of what it was like to worship with us on Sabbath (Saturday) in our church sanctuary (which is our main worship room) before COVID-19 hit.
 As you read, you’ll quickly catch on that some things have definitely changed since then!
 But we’re leaving the description below for you as-is in the hope that we will soon be able to meet in-person again as we did before COVID.

 (Want to know what to expect currently with COVID restrictions still in place?
 Check out our homepage to find out all you need to know!)

 Here’s the classic version of “What to Expect When You Visit”:

 |Hmm, What Should I Wear?||First of all, we believe God is more interested in your heart than in what you’re wearing!
 So simply wear what you would to a meeting with someone special, like the mayor of your town or city.
 Some people here wear business-casual clothes.
 Some people wear dresses and suits and ties.
 Some come in nice jeans and shirts.
 Most choose to dress in ways that are modest, so as not to distract from the worship of God.
 But the most important thing is that you come, regardless of what’s in your closet that morning!|